ipo-exe/plans3/docs/iofiles.md

 		 -  `Date`: date of record.
 		 -  `Prec`: daily accumulated precipitation in mm.
 		 -  `Temp`: mean daily temperature in Celsius.
+		 -  `IRA`: mean daily flow of irrigation intercepted by the canopy in mm/day.
+		 -  `IRI`: mean daily flow of irrigation not intercepted by the canopy in mm/day.
 - **Example**:
 ```
 sample file